 The Royal Astronomical Society of Canada is Canada’s leading astronomy organization with over 5000 amateurs, educators and professionals.
+Hamilton astronomy enthusiasts, as well as those in Halton Region, are served by our chapter.

 The Hamilton Centre of the RASC is one of 28 non-profit centres across Canada.
 Originally founded as the Hamilton Astronomical Society in 1901, and later established as a RASC Centre in 1908, it remains one of the longest standing scientific organizations in the greater Hamilton region.
 Although we are referred to as the Hamilton chapter of the Royal Astronomical Society, we serve members in Hamilton and Halton Regions.